ebird/fire-viewer/README.md

 ## Features
 - Two modes: view all variables for a species, or one variable across species.
 - Species and variable filters with mutually exclusive selection.
-- Direct PNG download buttons and per-species ZIP download.
+- Direct PNG download buttons.
 - Permalinks using query params (?species=CODE or ?variable=VAR_KEY).
 - JSON Schema validation + URL link checking in CI before deploy.